vgno/roc-web/README.md

 Base extension for web applications built with Roc.
 Uses mainly __Koa__ and __Webpack__ internally.

 ## Examples
 There is some examples in `examples/` that shows how `roc-web` can be used directly.
-To test them out you will need to run `npm link`.
+To test them out you will need to run `npm link` to connect them to your checked out version of `roc-web`.

 1. Run `npm install` in the base of `roc-web`.
 2. Run `npm build` in the base of `roc-web`.
 3. Run `npm link` in the base of `roc-web`.
 4. Go to the example you want and run `npm link roc-web`.
-5. Using the `roc-cli` run `roc run dev` to get started.
+5. Using the `roc-cli` run `roc dev` to get started.
+Some example may need some extra parameters set to `roc-dev`

 ## Tips